ceisammodes/DRed-MD/README.md

 We assume that a set of full dimensionality dynamics is available because it represents the training set necessary to perform the either the PCA or MNV analyses.
 This minimal illustrative set comprising nine full dimensionality trajectories (`TRAJ1/`, `TRAJ2/`, ..., `TRAJ9/`) can be found in the `tests/trans_AZM/reference_ensemble/` folder.

-The first step is the creation of the `ensemble.pickle` file that contains the information about the reference, or, if you want training, set with `create_ensemble.py`.
-Make sure that the `src/script/` folder, containing the `create_ensemble.py` dependencies, is in the current working directory.
+The first step is the creation of the `ensemble.pickle` file that contains the information about the reference (training) set with `create_ensemble.py`.
+Enter the `reference_ensemble/` folder and make sure that the `src/script/` folder, which contains the `create_ensemble.py` dependencies, is in the current working directory.
+The `script` folder is initialised to be a package containing all the necessary dependencies.
 Then, with:

 - python create_ensemble.py